tatsuyai713/sora/CONTRIBUTING.md

 ## Localization

-At this time, first-class support for Foxglove Studio is provided in English only.
+At this time, first-class support for sviz is provided in English only.
 Localization into other languages is available on a best-effort basis, with translations provided by community volunteers.
 Current community supported-languages are:

 - Chinese